 “That’s a big part of getting it sold,” Dawn continues.
 “The number one thing you need to do when selling a house is to price it properly.
 I can’t emphasize that enough.
 At the end of the day, pricing is why your property’s not selling.
 Also, consider open houses.
 There’s a ton of buyers out there that don’t want to form a relationship with a realtor until they hone in on the property they want.” – Dawn Bierker

 Karim Wahba, principal at Wahba Group Real Estate, suggests pricing under market value.

 “If the fair market value of a house is $500,000, I might advise my sellers to list slightly below the market value.
 This exposes the property to so many more potential buyers.
 Oftentimes it results in multiple offers being written on the property, then a bidding war develops.
 This obviously benefits the seller.
 In many cases, the final purchase price ends up surpassing the fair market value.
 People want what other people want, so they keep bidding up.” – Karim Wahba

 If you thought direct mail marketing was a thing of the past, guess again.
 The U.S. Postal Service sent almost 80-billion pieces of marketing mail in 2018.
 Direct mail response rates have been steadily rising for the past 10 years.
 There are plenty of direct mail marketing statistics that may surprise you, but they don’t surprise real estate marketing pro and direct mail advocate Tania Matthews.

 Tania is the owner of the Tania Matthews Team, a Keller Williams agency in Clermont, FL.
-Her team has a combined 40 years of real estate experience, and they’ve learned to rely on direct mail for many of their marketing needs.
+Her team has a combined 40 years of real estate experience, and they’ve learned to rely on direct mail tools for many of their marketing needs.